WebDevBooster/dozenal/README.md

 Besides having "grand" associations, *grand* is used for a thousand of some unit of currency in common language.
 So, *granden* (short for grand dozen) is a *grand* word for the dozenal counterpart to *thousand*.
 Very "sticky" in the brain.
 Gives a "grand" boost to adoption.

-Dozen is actually pronounced `/ˈdʌzn/`.
+Dozen is often pronounced `/ˈdʌzn/` (without the "e" audible at the end).
 So, the "zn" part of *grezn* mimics perfectly the last part in the pronunciation of dozen while the first part hints that *grezn* is a "great dozen".

 It's easy to see that **grezn, granden, magzen, brilzen and tremzen** is WAY better than *hundred, thousand, million, billion and trillion*.
 And about two dozen times better than the "lame ducks" proposed by the dozenal societies.